Learn more about CFSS in Minnesota

 Focus on making sure you are eating right and getting at least 20 minutes of exercise a day.
 Even just taking 20 minutes to head out for a walk before starting your workday can be huge.

-Always make sure you have someone to talk to as well, such as someone who understands your regular stresses and concerns.
-There are plenty of support groups that are meant especially for caregivers, and provide a space to talk openly about daily struggles.
+Always make sure you have someone to talk to as well – ideally someone who understands your regular stresses and concerns.
+There are plenty of support groups especially for caregivers, which provide a space to talk openly about daily struggles.
 Having someone to vent and talk to is always helpful with stress.

 With a team of expert care managers, extensive training resources, and advanced administrative technology, Best Care exists to make your caregiving work easier.
 From tools like our Timesheet App that reduce the time you need to spend on paper, to ongoing support from our dedicated team.